 Editor's Note: Denver7 360 stories explore multiple sides of the topics that matter most to Coloradans, bringing in different perspectives so you can make up your own mind about the issues.
 To comment on this or other 360 stories, email us at 360@TheDenverChannel.com.
 See more 360 stories here.

 DENVER -- Colorado teachers are in a tough spot.
-Our state ranked 31st for teacher pay last year and on top of that, metro area teachers are also dealing with skyrocketing housing prices.
+Our state ranks 46th for teacher pay and on top of that, metro area teachers are also dealing with skyrocketing housing prices.

 Denver Public Schools rolled out a new partnership and home buying down payment assistance program Thursday to help more teachers own homes in the communities they live.